awsdocs/aws-config-developer-guide/doc_source/cloudtrail-enabled.md

 # cloudtrail\-enabled<a name="cloudtrail-enabled"></a>

 Checks if AWS CloudTrail is enabled in your AWS account\.
 Optionally, you can specify which S3 bucket, SNS topic, and AWS CloudTrail ARN to use\.
+The rule is NON\_COMPLIANT if AWS CloudTrail is not enabled\.

 **Identifier:** CLOUD\_TRAIL\_ENABLED